How we started...

 Such awards include best directing (Cinderella 2002), Best Set (Cinderella 2002), Best Musical Production (Cinderella 2002), Best Dame (Sleeping Beauty 1999), and more recently in 2011 for Best Director (Allo Allo and Cash on Delivery), Best supporting actor (Cash on Delivery) and a outstanding achievement award from NODA for Cash on Delivery.

-We have our own theatre in Callington that seats around 60 people, the theatre has undergone a refurbishment that has increased the quality of the theatre experience for our members and audiences.
+We have our own theatre in Callington that seats 58 people, the theatre has undergone a refurbishment that has increased the quality of the theatre experience for our members and audiences.

 Prim-Raf has also produced the World Premier of 'Morwenna and the Legend of Kit Hill' which brought a lot of local media attention to the group.
 Some of our members have also had experience of professional theatre mainly at the Theatre Royal in Plymouth.
 Productions our members have taken part in include, various Royal Shakespeare Company Productions, Cameron Mackintosh's Oliver, and various Young Company Productions.

-We produce four productions a year, a pantomime, spring production, a Youth Theatre production and an autumn production all of which take place in the Prim-Raf Theatre, although some productions do take themselves on tour.
+We produce at least three productions a year, a pantomime, spring production and an autumn production all of which take place in the Prim-Raf Theatre, although some productions do take themselves on tour.

-Prim-Raf has had a very successful 69 years existence with 2019 seeing us into our 70th year.
+Prim-Raf has had a very successful 73 years existence.
 We look forward now to many more fun packed years.